Japanese Input with Fedora 40, Fcitx5, Wayland

 Configuring 英数 and かな buttons on a Japanese Mac Keyboard

 I have a Mac laptop running Fedora.
-In Mac OS, the 英数 button switches to English mode, and the かな button switches to Japanese mode.
-Originally I set keybindings in the Japanese IME so the 英数 button switches to Latin input inside the Japanese IME, however this turns out to be very annoying for coding because some coding shortcuts like Ctrl+/ do not work correctly.
+In macOS, the 英数 button switches to English mode, and the かな button switches to Japanese mode.
+Originally I set keybindings in the Japanese IME so the 英数 button switches to Latin input inside the Japanese IME; however, this turns out to be very annoying for coding because some coding shortcuts like Ctrl+/ do not work correctly.

 I was about to write a script to fix this when I found an extension called Input method and touchpad shortcuts.
-With this I could bind the 英数 button to the English Input Source and かな to the Japanese IME.
+With this, I could bind the 英数 button to the English Input Source and かな to the Japanese IME.
 Much better!

 I don’t know why but these buttons appear as Hangul_Hanja and Hangul in the UI.